SAME DAY DISPATCH AND FREE SHIPPING ON ORDERS $99+ USD

 5. Experiment with sex toys

 Sex toys can be a game changer when it comes to squirting.
 Myth is our go-to recommendation for G-spot stimulation, as it can be used for external clit stim first, and also internal G-spot stimulation.
 However, if you’re looking for that ‘come-hither motion’, we recommend Muse, as it has an oscillating internal arm, plus an external arm to combine clit stim!
-We’ve also heard a lot of squirting success stories with Empress 2.
+We’ve also heard a lot of squirting success stories with Empress Tidal.
 You never know what’s going to work for you!
 Consider a variety of vibrators to begin your squirting journey.

 6. Try different positions